 CONTRIBUTION TO THE PROFESSION'S ADVANCEMENT

-4.2.1 The therapist must, to the extent of his capabilities, contribute to, and help, the development of his Association by exchanging his knowledge and his experiences with other therapists and students, and by participating in courses and ongoing educational training;
+4.2.1 The therapist must, help the development of his Association, by participating in courses and ongoing educational training;

 5.1.1 The therapist who uses any type of technique for body treatment must use, in the exercise of his profession, reasonable availability and conscientiousness.
 He must offer particular attention notably to his client's privacy by offering a discreet place to dress and undress and by leaving the treatment room before and after a session.
 The therapist must respect the client's right to keep certain pieces of clothing during the session.